 Breeders functioning under the British Lupine Dog Gold Standard banner perform to the highest of welfare and quality standards –both in the breeding and in the aftercare service they offer to puppy owners.

-The British Lupine-Dog International Society takes an unrivalled approach to registering 'Gold Standard' dogs.
+The British Lupine-Dog Club takes an unrivalled approach to registering 'Gold Standard' dogs.
 We support breeders who provide the very best of care for their dogs, and who ensure they perform all the health tests necessary to undo the damage done by careless historic domestic breeding.
 They also have to provide an ethical and educational home upbringing for their puppies, beginning to teach them their role as a family pet.
 Only the very best British Lupine Dog breeders achieve the British Lupine Dog 'Gold Standard' Accreditation Award.

 We also award ‘Ethical Assured’ breeder certificates to wolf alike and wolfdog breeders from other lines to support their endeavours.